softwaresaved/software-deposit-guidance/markdown/HowToDepositSoftware.md

 ## Enforce an embargo (optional)

-If you want to enforce an embargo and your repository supports this feature, set the date until which the deposit is to be embargoed and provide any additional information required by the digital repository.
+If you want to enforce an embargo and the digital repository supports this feature, set the date until which the deposit is to be embargoed and provide any additional information required by the digital repository.

 ## Check your uploaded deposit